Jul 22, 2021

 Adaptogenic Powerhouse

-Reishi’s use in western Herbal Medicine is a very holistic example of its adaptogenic properties.
+Reishi’s use in western Herbal Medicine is a very holistic example of its “adaptive” ability to balance the body regardless of whether it is hyperactive (overactive) or hypoactive (weakened and under-active).
 It’s used, on the one hand, as a general tonic to strengthen the body in cases of mental and physical fatigue related to stress, and on the other hand, to promote calm in cases of insomnia due to restlessness and an overactive mind, which are often the result of stress.

 Immune supporting